 However, in spite of the different raku effects that can be achieved, there are some aspects of the raku process that remain consistent.
 Let’s take a look at those now…

 Features of the Raku Process

 Raku firing is a fast process.
 The kiln is heated up more quickly than a non-raku firing.
 And, the pottery is removed from the kiln when it is red hot.
 After being removed from the kiln it is cooled down quickly too.

 Normally during pottery firing, the temperature changes in the kiln are managed carefully and happen gradually.
 This is a way of protecting the pottery from sudden temperature shifts.

 By contrast, in Raku, the pottery is removed at its highest temperature and deliberately cooled down quickly.
-It is because of this that pottery is more vulnerable to break or explode during the raku process.
-There is more collateral damage in a raku firing than a regular pottery firing.
+It is because of this that pottery is more vulnerable to breaking or exploding during the raku process.
+There is more collateral damage in a raku firing than in a regular pottery firing.

 In the Japanese raku firing, the pottery was removed when hot and traditionally allowed to cool in the open air.
 However, over the years the raku pottery technique has changed.
 It gained popularity particularly in the 1950s in America and since then various adaptations have been made to the process.